-I provide the following statement to help you better understand how I capture, develop and process my photography; my objective is to be transparent with viewers about what I have or haven’t done in creating my final work.
+The following statement is meant to provide an understanding of how I capture, develop, and process my photography.
+I aim to be transparent about what I have or haven’t done in creating my final work.

 Regarding wildlife shots, I have photographed many of the animals in captivity.
 Candidly, and sadly, it’s almost impossible to get these kinds of photographs in the wild any longer.
-I find the animals beautiful and magnificent regardless of whether they are wild or captive.
-Also, funds paid to photograph them helps with their preservation, safekeeping, breeding and restoration to the wild, if possible.
+I find the animals beautiful and magnificent regardless of whether they are in the wild or captive.
+Funds paid to photograph them also help with their preservation, safekeeping, breeding, and restoration to the wild, if possible.
 Additionally, many of the animals have been born in captivity or are rescues.
 I’m simply glad to showcase their awesome natural beauty and presence.

-In developing the photographs, I do perform a number of what are commonly referred to as “post processing” steps.
+In developing the photographs, I perform a number of what are commonly referred to as “post-processing” steps.
 I try to limit them (generally) to these areas:

-Making minor adjustments to the image if something is overly distracting to the main subject of the photo, such as removing an overly distracting piece of foliage or restoring a worn footpath.
+Making minor adjustments to the image if something is overly distracting to the photo’s main subject, such as removing a branch or piece of foliage or partially restoring a footpath worn by human activity.

-Making artistic adjustments of levels, contrast, vibrancy and other settings from the captured camera negative (RAW file) to show the scene as I saw it, but also to present the final image with my own artistic style.
+Making artistic adjustments of levels, contrast, vibrancy, and other settings from the captured camera negative (the raw file) to show the scene as I saw it and present the final image with my own artistic style.

-Retouching technical imperfections such as dust spots, lens distortions, and other blemishes due to various factors.
-Sometimes I will repair a small technical glitch in one photo (usually with contents from another photo taken right before or after it) — fortunately these instances are pretty rare.
-Luckily, I haven’t had to paste the tail of an animal back on yet ;)
+Retouching technical imperfections such as dust spots, lens distortions, and blemishes due to various factors.
+In a few cases, I will repair a small technical glitch in one photo (usually with contents from another photo taken in the same session); fortunately, these instances are pretty rare.
+Luckily, I haven’t had to paste the tail of an animal back on yet!

-Utilizing various filters to modify and shape the light, dynamic range, and sometimes even the coloring that is captured by the camera.
+Utilizing various filters to modify and shape the light, dynamic range, and sometimes even the coloring captured by the camera.

-Altering the color balance intentionally due to the fact that viewers might find it difficult to perceive the actual shot as “real” since he or she was not there.
-An example is for arctic shots — they are so super-saturated with blue in real life that if left unaltered, a viewer seeing them for the first time would not think they are real (e.g. the snow will appear bluish)!
-In these cases, I may neutralize the blues a bit before finalizing the image (to make the snow white again, for example), so the viewer interprets the image correctly.
+Altering the color balance intentionally since viewers might find it difficult to perceive the actual shot as real since they were not there.
+An example is for arctic shots; they are super-saturated with blue in real life, so much so that if left unaltered, a viewer would think they are seeing blue snow.
+In these cases, I may neutralize the blues somewhat to make the snow white again so the viewer interprets the image correctly.

-And finally, it’s my job to be prepared and in the right place at the right time for a photo opportunity—and then let the Lord do the heavy lifting, for it is He who commands nature.
-I am very blessed to be able to do what I do.
+Finally, it’s my job to be prepared and in the right place at the right time for a photo opportunity—and then let the Lord do the heavy lifting, for it is He who commands nature.
+I am very blessed to be able to do what I do. —R. John Anderson, Photographer